presindent/coddit.nvim/README.md

 ## Roadmap

 - [ ] Implement actions and CLI interaction.
-- [ ] Implement support for browser-based chatbots like ChatGPT.
 - Tracking other enhancements and fixes as [issues](https://github.com/presindent/coddit.nvim/issues).

 ## Similar Plugins